jwmullally/iscsi-target-ramdisk/README.md

   * Ensure the iSCSI Target Service is running with `/etc/init.d/tgt show`.

-  * Visit <http://192.168.200.1:81/cgi-bin/get-menu-ipxe> to enable iSCSI access through the firewall for your IP.
+  * Visit <http://192.168.200.1:81/cgi-bin/get-menu-ipxe> to enable iSCSI access through the firewall for your IP, or disable the iSCSI firewall rule with `uci set firewall.block_iscsi.enabled=0; /etc/init.d/firewall restart`.

 * Open the `iSCSI Initiator` app (`iscsicpl.exe`) and connect to the target, using the initiator settings from `/etc/config/tgt`: